mattermost/docs/source/install/install-rhel-66-mattermost.rst

 **To install Mattermost Server on RHEL 6.6**

-1. Log into the server that will host Mattermost Server and open a terminal window.
+1. Log in to the server that will host Mattermost Server and open a terminal window.

-2. Download `the latest version of the Mattermost Server <https://docs.mattermost.com/administration/upgrade.html#version-archive>`_.
+2. Download `the latest version of the Mattermost Server <https://about.mattermost.com/download/>`_.
 In the following command, replace ``X.X.X`` with the version that you want to download:

   ``wget https://releases.mattermost.com/X.X.X/mattermost-X.X.X-linux-amd64.tar.gz``